eshaz/icecast-metadata-js/src/icecast-metadata-js/README.md

 * [`IcecastMetadataStream`](#icecastmetadatastream)
   * NodeJS streams wrapper for IcecastMetadataReader
 * [`IcecastReadableStream`](#icecastreadablestream)
-  * Browser ReadableStream wrapper for IcecastMetadataReader
+  * Browser and NodeJS ReadableStream wrapper for IcecastMetadataReader

 See the main page of this repo for other Icecast JS tools: